Finite Absorption Time (F.A.T.) Group

 The founder of the Laboratory of Biopharmaceutics-Pharmacokinetics at the National and Kapodistrian University of Athens and founder of the PharmaInformatics Unit at ATHENA Research Center Emeritus Professor Panos Macheras has carried out extensive research during his career in Biopharmaceutcis, Pharmacokinetics and Pharmacometrics (see link.springer.com/journal/10928/46/2).
 For example, the adoption by EMA of the bioequivalence limits for highly variable drugs is associated with his work "On the leveling-off properties of the new bioequivalence limits for highly variable drugs of the EMA guideline.
 V. Karalis, M. Symillides, P. Macheras, Eur.
 J. Pharm.
 Sci.
 44, 497-505 (2011) 10.1016/j.ejps.2011.09.008 [PDF].

-During the last three years Panos has developed together with Athanasios Tsekouras, Associate Professor, National and Kapodistrian University of Athens, the Finite Absorption Time (F.A.T.) concept.
+During the last five years Panos has developed together with Athanasios Tsekouras, Associate Professor, National and Kapodistrian University of Athens, the Finite Absorption Time (F.A.T.) concept.
 This work leads to a re-writing of oral pharmacokinetics, has applications in PBPK and Pharmacometrics, and has serious implications for bioavailability/bioequivalence and biowaivers issues.

 The list of the publications associated with the Finite Absorption Time (F.A.T.) concept is quoted below.
 These studies unequivocally demonstrate that drugs given orally are absorbed in finite time.
 In this context, a Physiologically Based Finite Time Pharmacokinetic (PBFTPK) software has been constructed [5].
 Interested scientists in academia and industry or postgraduate students can reach Panos Macheras (macheras@pharm.uoa.gr) and/or Athanasios Tsekouras (thanost@chem.uoa.gr) for the analysis of oral data using the PBFTPK software.
 In addition, scientists from academia and industry and MSc, PhD students can reach us for the regulatory implications of the F.A.T. concept on bioavailability, bioequivalence, biowaivers issues such as, re-analysis of bioavailability/bioequivalence studies, re-construction of the study design in the light of the F.A.T. concept, re-consideration of biowaivers and IVIVC studies.